ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 #### Validate

 1. Edit the `driver/validate.properties` file.
-Make sure that the `validate_database` property points to the input CSV file.
+Make sure that the `validate_database` property points to the file you would like to validate against.

 2. Run the script: